rithik-849/Rithik-Chess-Engine/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork the project, open issues, or submit pull requests to make Chessical even better.
+Feel free to fork the project, open issues, or submit pull requests to make Chess Engine even better.

 ---

-Enjoy playing and exploring the inner workings of Chessical, your very own JavaScript-powered chess engine!
+Enjoy playing and exploring the inner workings of Chess Engine, your very own JavaScript-powered chess engine!